|

 in New York City

 "It troubles me when people ask if it's too early to make art pertaining to 9/11."
-That troubled voice belongs to Jonathan Safran Foer, speaking to Gabe Hudson of The Village Voice, but he could have been defending the urgency of political art everywhere.
+That troubled voice belongs to Jonathan Safran Foer in 2005, speaking to Gabe Hudson of The Village Voice about the latest hot-button issue.
+Yet he could have been defending the urgency of political art everywhere.

-Foer wants to hear voices, to imagine events speaking through the lives they may well eradicate as even a journalist cannot.
-He makes me attend better to active listeners in art this spring, including Emily Jacir, Rajkamal Kahlon, Andisheh Avini, Michael Ashkin, and Guy Richards Smit.
-I could hardly speak of political art this particular spring without mentioning Amy Wilson, but she merits a separate review.
-Here, a postscript instead brings Smit up to date for 2007.
+Foer wants to hear voices.
+He wants to imagine events speaking through lost lives as a journalist cannot.
+He also makes me appreciate active listeners this spring—in Emily Jacir, Rajkamal Kahlon, Andisheh Avini, Michael Ashkin, and Guy Richards Smit.
+(Amy Wilson merits a separate review.)
+A postscript instead brings Smit up to date for 2007.

 Appropriating or listening?

-I may not always trust Foer.
-Extremely Loud and Incredibly Close, his new novel, traces a family's losses and discoveries after the destruction of the World Trade Center and the Allied bombing of Dresden, as if preparing one for art by Neo Rauch—and for Rauch's myth.
-He seems desperate to discover an objective correlative for dislocations within the soul.
-With a mix of text and grainy photographs, as in W. G. Sebald's Natural History of Destruction, he asks to express what he cannot help insisting no writer can.
+As a novelist, Foer can try way too hard to talk.
+Extremely Loud and Incredibly Close, his new novel, traces a family's losses and discoveries after the destruction of the World Trade Center and the Allied bombing of Dresden.
+Like Neo Rauch, he seems desperate for a visible sign of dislocations within the soul.
+With a mix of text and grainy photographs, as in W. G. Sebald's Natural History of Destruction, he asks to express what, he insists, no writer can.
 With the plot device of a key in search of what to unlock, he begs too hard for secrets of the heart.
-And with an overly bright child as a narrator, he falls into the cutes, exactly when he hopes most to forge grown-up emotional connections.
+And with an overly bright child as narrator, he falls into the cutes, exactly when he is looking for grown-up emotions.

-Yet he could be pleading for any artist ready not just to respond to events, but to listen.
+Yet he could be pleading for any artist ready to speak up and to listen.
 "I appreciate that Tom Brokaw and Philip Roth do entirely different things," Foer adds.
 And both, he insists, are necessary:

 I wouldn't want Roth giving me my information about what happened on a given day in Baghdad, and I wouldn't want Brokaw giving me my information about what it felt like.
 Journalists traffic in biography.
 Artists traffic in empathy.
 We need both.